 1275 S. State StreetDover, Delaware 19901

-Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat Parkinson’s disease (PD), essential tremor, and multiple sclerosis.
+Deep brain stimulation (DBS) is a type of therapy that uses electrical stimulation to treat neurological conditions such as Parkinson disease (PD), essential tremor, and multiple sclerosis.
 DBS can be effective in treating movement problems such as tremors, stiffness, difficulty in walking, and slowed movement.
 While it does not cure these conditions, DBS can ease symptoms and decrease the amount of medications you need to treat the symptoms, thus improving your quality of life.

 Movement-related symptoms of PD and other neurological conditions are caused by faulty electrical signals in the areas of the brain that control movement.
-Unlike earlier surgical procedures that destroyed brain tissue in order to eliminate the faulty signals, DBS does not damage brain tissue.
+Unlike earlier surgical procedures that destroyed brain tissue to eliminate the faulty signals, DBS does not damage brain tissue.
 Instead, it blocks the faulty signals that cause tremors and other movement symptoms.

 DBS may also be used to treat: